Video diary reveals the battle against country-wide insect plague.

 It's not surprising that the Zambian Vice President was very interested in the work Wilson and colleagues are doing with field-produced SpexNPV, and expressed interest in conducting field trials in Zambia under a research license.
 However, Wilson says his team's priority this year is to produce a formulated product that could be registered for sale.
 "I explained that it would be simpler to import it from Tanzania, where the new production facility is, but first Crop Biosciences need to register the formulated product in Tanzania and then elsewhere in Africa."

-- Novel technologies for control of African armyworm on smallholder cereals in East Africa (PDF, external link)
+- Novel technologies for control of African armyworm on smallholder cereals in East Africa (PDF)

-- NPV: a new biological control for Armyworm (PDF, external link)
+- NPV: a new biological control for Armyworm (PDF)

 - Wolbachia in a major African crop pest increases susceptibility to viral disease rather than protects